 Tell that to the millions of customers who’ve gotten ripped off by Wells Fargo, the biggest bank in America.
 Sure Wells Fargo is big, but over the last couple of years, it’s become clear they systematically encouraged their employees to commit fraud.

-In marketing the size of the company or in this case the parent company has absolutely ZERO to do with whether you’ll get results.
+In marketing the size of the company (or in this case, the parent company) has absolutely NOTHING to do with whether you’ll get results.
 If they are worth their salt, they won’t be talking about size but instead about clients they’ve gotten amazing results for.
 Isn’t that what matters, results?